DFOS Protocol

 5. Base32lower multibase encode → "bafyrei..."

 dag-cbor canonical ordering: map keys sorted by encoded byte length first, then lexicographic.
-JSON numbers map to CBOR integers.
 Strings to CBOR text strings.
 Null to CBOR null.
 Arrays to CBOR arrays.
 Objects to CBOR maps with sorted keys.

 Worked example (genesis identity operation):